sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 7. Move the PivotChart report closer to the upper-left corner of the worksheet.
 To do this, drag the report so that the upper-left corner aligns with the upper-left corner of cell D1 in the worksheet.

-8. To avoid confusion about report names later, we'll specify a new name for the report.
+8. To avoid confusion about report names later, we specify a new name for the report.
 To do that, take the following steps:

 1. Somewhere in the PivotChart report, right-click, and then choose **PivotChart Options**.